-(2) Capability on a fully funded contract work package proposed for funding includes all BY and out-year costs of engineering and design (E&D), supervision and administration (S&A), and contingencies on the contract through completion of the contract to ensure delivery of a complete discrete element of work.
-The estimate for contingencies for a project or study phase to be fully funded should be sufficient to avoid having to seek additional, "recompletion" funding through a future budget or Allocation Strategy.

-(3) Capability and "Amount That Could Be Used" are identical.
-Project capability for a FY is the sum of its work package capabilities for that FY.
+- (2) Capability on a fully funded contract work package proposed for funding includes all BY and out-year costs of engineering and design (E&D), supervision and administration (S&A), and contingencies on the contract through completion of the contract to ensure delivery of a complete discrete element of work.
+The estimate for contingencies for a project or study phase to be fully funded should be sufficient to avoid having to seek additional "recompletion" funding through a future budget or Allocation Strategy. - (3) Capability and "Amount That Could Be Used" are identical.
+Project capability for a FY is the sum of its work package capabilities for that FY. - i.

-h.
 Enterprise-Wide Capability for Allocation Strategy: Enterprise-Wide Capability for the Allocation Strategy is defined as the sum of the budgeted work packages in BY-1 plus any additional unbudgeted work packages which can be executed in BY-1.
-Enterprise-wide capability, or execution capacity, is the maximum amount of project capabilities that the MSC or FOA can execute in the applicable fiscal year.
-It is recognized that each enterprise, while it can execute the project capabilities on some of its projects, cannot execute the project capabilities.
-Appropriations Committee staffs are interested in USACE enterprise-wide capabilities, particularly by business line or line item of additional funding, for the Allocation Strategy (BY-1).
-This paragraph provides guidance on how each MSC or FOA states its enterprise-wide capability in the Allocation Strategy.

-(1) The Explanatory Statements accompanying recent energy and water development appropriations acts have provided line items of additional funding that span all authorized business lines and functions, including those of lower budget priority such as bank protection and environmental infrastructure.
-Accordingly, enterprise-wide capability should represent a balanced mix of business lines and functions.
-In other words, within each business line or function a reasonable portion of work packages should be within enterprise-wide capability, and others should be beyond enterprisewide capability.
-The mix is more or less governed by expectations (based on recent Explanatory Statements and House and Senate Reports) for funding of budgeted work and the line items of additional funding.

-(2) The MSC or FOA should use performance metrics to determine, within each BL and appropriation, which work packages are within enterprise capability, and which are not.
+Enterprise-wide capability, or execution capacity, is the maximum amount of project capabilities that the MSC or FOA can execute in the applicable FY.
+It is recognized that each enterprise, while it can execute the project capabilities on some of its projects, cannot execute the project capabilities on all its projects.
+Enterprise-wide capability is less than the sum of project capabilities.
+Appropriations Committee staff are interested in USACE enterprise-wide capabilities, particularly by BL or line item of additional funding, for the Allocation Strategy (BY-1).
+This paragraph provides guidance on how each MSC or FOA states its enterprise-wide capability in the Allocation Strategy. - (1) The Explanatory Statements accompanying recent E&WDAAs have provided line items of additional funding that span all authorized BLs and functions, including those of lower budget priority, such as, bank protection and environmental infrastructure.
+Accordingly, enterprise-wide capability should represent a balanced mix of BLs and functions.
+In other words, within each BL or function, a reasonable portion of work packages should be within enterprise-wide capability, and others should be beyond enterprise-wide capability.
+The mix is governed by expectations (based on recent Explanatory Statements and House and Senate Reports) for funding of budgeted work and the line items of additional funding. - (2) The MSC or FOA should use performance metrics to determine, within each BL and appropriation, which work packages are within enterprise capability, and which are not.
 All budgeted work packages should be first added within enterprise capability, and unbudgeted work packages should be next added.
-In CW-IFD BY-1 "Work Plan", each PPA with budgeted work packages which can continue to be executed in BY-1 within an account should have an assigned prioritization rank of 1 for both the business line rank and across BL rank.
-For budgeted work packages with additional capability above that provided by the Budget (remember this must be for same scope of work with no deviation) and unbudgeted work packages within an account, the MSC or FOA should designate the relative order of importance of the work package using integer based numbers beginning with "2" for the business line prioritization rank and across business lines prioritization rank.
-Other than the rank of 1 which the HQUSACE account managers will ensure are uploaded into CW-IFD to correctly reflect the BY Budget, the prioritization ranks that accompany the MSC/FOA Commander submittal to CECW-ID and displayed in CW-IFD are to have no duplicate ranks (or decimals) within the MSC business line or MSC across business line ranks data fields.
+In CW-IFD BY-1 "Work Plan", each PPA with budgeted work packages which can continue to be executed in BY-1 within an account should have an assigned prioritization rank of 1 for both the BL rank and across BL rank.
+For budgeted work packages with additional capability above that provided by the Budget (remember this must be for same scope of work with no deviation) and unbudgeted work packages within an account, the MSC or FOA should designate the relative order of importance of the work package using integer-based numbers beginning with "2" for the BL prioritization rank and across BLs prioritization rank.
+Other than the rank of 1 which the HQUSACE Account Managers will ensure are uploaded into CW-IFD to correctly reflect the BY Budget, the prioritization ranks that accompany the MSC/FOA Commander submittal to CECW-ID and displayed in CW-IFD are to have no duplicate ranks (or decimals) within the MSC BL or MSC across BL ranks data fields, UNLESS the packages are linked (e.g. maintenance dredging).